EmanueleBrotti/PRTFLIO/README.md

 # Ema-s-Portfolio
-a personal portfolio made with react, typescript and tailwind
+a personal portfolio made with react, typescript and tailwind.
+Public only for learning purposes!